kubernetes/website/content/en/docs/tasks/run-application/horizontal-pod-autoscale.md

 Starting from
 [v1.18](https://github.com/kubernetes/enhancements/blob/master/keps/sig-autoscaling/853-configurable-hpa-scale-velocity/README.md)
-the `v2beta2` API allows scaling behavior to be configured through the HPA `behavior` field.
+the `v2beta2` API (and from v1.23 the `v2` API) allows scaling behavior to be configured through the HPA `behavior` field.
 Behaviors are specified separately for scaling up and down in `scaleUp` or `scaleDown` section under the `behavior` field.
 A stabilization window can be specified for both directions which prevents the flapping of the number of the replicas in the scaling target.
 Similarly specifying scaling policies controls the rate of change of replicas while scaling.

 ### Scaling Policies